jgrowl/joinem/README.md

 # disclaimer

 I am not responsible for how you use this.
 You probably shouldn't.
-I cannot gaurantee that you will not get banned from any services or over purchase items that you cannot afford.
-I cannot gaurantee your personal information will not be comprimised by a bug or an adulterated version of this software.
+I cannot guarantee that you will not get banned from any services or over purchase items that you cannot afford.
+I cannot guarantee your personal information will not be compromised by a bug or an adulterated version of this software.
 Use this at your own risk!

 # about